OpenActuarial/risksim/README.md

 ## The OpenActuarial ecosystem

-`risksim` is one of seven packages that share conventions — tidy tables, explicit distribution parameterizations, reproducible random-number handling — and compose across package seams:
+`risksim` is one of eight packages that share conventions — tidy tables, explicit distribution parameterizations, reproducible random-number handling — and compose across package seams: